only search B.P. Lama Jyotisha

 2 = 10th-from-5th.

 From the nativities of those who enjoy a strong dhana bhava, there emerge historians, priests, singers, artists, bankers, cooks.
-These natives serve as curators of the ancient hoards in food, money, songs, tales, works of art, values, images, traditions, truths.
+These natives serve as curators of the ancient hoards in food, cintamani * mani * money , songs, tales, works of art, values, recorded images, traditions, truths.

-• Good singers and speakers, natural entertainers and storytellers with a great sense of humor.
-Dhana bhavain strength confers a powerful sense of stewardship for public lands, possessiveness of private lands, a deep and abiding personal connection to Nature, and natural talent for wealth development in many forms.
+• Good singers and speakers, naatural entertainers and storytellers with a great sense of humor.
+Dhana bhava in strength confers a powerful sense of stewardship for public lands, possessiveness of private lands, adeep and abiding personal connection to Nature, and natural talent for wealth development in many forms.

-• When dhana is strong, the speech will be musicaland the person is gifted to sing or tell stories, especially in the mother tongue.
+• When dhana is strong, the speech will be musical and the person is gifted to sing or tell stories, especially in the mother tongue.
 Teeth, tongue, curve of jaw and shape of mouth are magnetically beautiful.
-(Cf. preponderance of bhava-2 graha in the nativity of film star Brad Pitt .)

 • If Sahaja, putra, 2nd-from-Moon AND the 2nd-from-Shukra are strong in addition to blessings in the 2nd house of the bard - remembering the ancient songs and stories -- a brilliant performer will result.